 This concern was highlighted in the Department of Energy Inspector General's January 2011 audit report on FERC's "Monitoring of Power Grid Cyber Security."
-The audit report identified concerns regarding the adequacy of the CIP standards and the implementation and schedule for the CIP standards, and concluded that these problems exist, in part, because the Commission's authority to ensure adequate cyber security over the bulk electric system is limited.
-The audit report concludes that the Commission should take a more aggressive action when ordering new or revised standards and highlights its lack of authority to implement its own reliability standards or mandatory alerts in response to emerging threats or vulnerabilities.
-This report emphasizes the need for FERC to have additional authority for ensuring adequate cyber security over the bulk electric system.
+The audit report identified concerns regarding the adequacy of the CIP standards and the implementation and schedule for the CIP standards, and concluded that these problems exist, in part, because the Commission's authority to ensure adequate reliability of the bulk electric system is limited.
+This report emphasizes the need for additional authority to ensure adequate cyber security over the bulk electric system.